Sorry, The ‘6- Month Weave’ Won’t Grow Your Natural Hair — Here’s What You Should Do Instead

 Don’t skip washdays when your hair is in a weave

 You should be washing your weave regularly just as you would wash your natural hair.
 You can either do this professionally or at home.
-Make sure to use a co-wash like Black-owned Shedavi’s Crowned Co-Wash ($21), you don’t want to use anything that will strip the weave hair.
+Make sure to use a co-wash like this one, you don’t want to use anything that will strip the weave hair.
 The most crucial step is drying the braids underneath completely to prevent mildew and scalp irritation.
-If you don’t have a hooded dryer at home, check out the Soft Ionic Bonnet Dryer from Gold ‘N Hot ($55) or this budget pick from Amazon ($15) that you’ll need to attach it to your handheld dryer.
+If you don’t have a hooded dryer at home, check out the Soft Ionic Bonnet Dryer from Gold ‘N Hot or this budget pick from Amazon (£11.99) that you’ll need to attach it to your handheld dryer.
 While your weave is in, take care of your leave out with a light oil or serum massaged 2-3 times a week.
-The Black-owned High Maintenance CBD Elixir from Imani Beauty ($42) has a stimulating herb blend that relieves itching, and the CBD helps with relaxation and calm — which also helps grow hair!
-Ranavat’s Fortifying Hair Serum ($70) is pricey but effective as well.
+The Black-owned High Maintenance CBD Elixir from Imani Beauty has a stimulating herb blend that relieves itching, and the CBD helps with relaxation and calm — which also helps grow hair!
+Ranavat’s Fortifying Hair Serum (£70) is pricey but effective as well.
 Abdullah says black seed oil, castor oil, peppermint oil, and rosemary oil are great for hair “Just make sure not to use products with petrochemicals like mineral oil and silicone, as these could clog your hair follicles and prevent the hair growth ingredients from entering the follicles,” she warns.

 Resist the urge to take your weave out by yourself

 When you take down your weave, try not to do it yourself.
-A stylist will be able to cut threads and undo the braids in a way that minimizes detangling.
-If you wash your hair right after at home, still prioritize detangling.
-Comb through your hair multiple times with a good leave-in conditioner (not too pricey, since you’ll be using a lot of it) like Garnier Whole Blends Honey Treasures Miracle Nectar Repairing Leave-in Treatment ($7).
-Section your hair and for each section wash with a clarifying shampoo like Bridgeo’s Scalp Revival Charcoal + Coconut Oil Micro-exfoliating Scalp Scrub ($42).
-The scrub is excellent for removing dead skin and buildup from the scalp — bonus points if you combine with the Jupiter Scalp Brush ($15) that just sweeps away all that gunk and leaves your hair follicles free and clear.
+A stylist will be able to cut threads and undo the braids in a way that minimises detangling.
+If you wash your hair right after at home, still prioritise detangling.
+Comb through your hair multiple times with a good leave-in conditioner (not too pricey, since you’ll be using a lot of it) like Garnier Whole Blends Honey Treasures Miracle Nectar Repairing Leave-in Treatment.
+Section your hair and for each section wash with a clarifying shampoo like Bridgeo’s Scalp Revival Charcoal + Coconut Oil Micro-exfoliating Scalp Scrub (£36).
+The scrub is excellent for removing dead skin and buildup from the scalp — bonus points if you combine with a scalp brush that just sweeps away all that gunk and leaves your hair follicles free and clear.
 Frey also suggests that people who “suffer from dandruff, also known as seborrheic dermatitis, opt for a shampoo containing zinc pyrithione which can cut down on flaking and itching.”
-First Aid Beauty’s Anti-Dandruff Shampoo ($30) is a great option, especially because it’s sulfate-free.
+First Aid Beauty’s Anti-Dandruff Shampoo (£23) is a great option, especially because it’s sulfate-free.
 Then condition and detangle, shampoo again, then condition again.
 Switching off shampoo with conditioner instead of just shampooing twice back to back helps you detangle as much as possible.
-Then, deep condition afterwards and make it extra luxurious by using a steamer like the handheld Q-Redew ($79) or this $23 cap from Amazon that you just pop in the microwave first.
-If your hair is feeling weak or limp, consider adding a protein treatment like Briogeo’s Don’t Despair Repair Rice Water Protein + Moisture Strengthening Treatment ($42) or the Repair Solutions by ion Rapid Repair Kit Packette ($3).
+Then, deep condition afterwards and make it extra luxurious by using a steamer like the handheld Q-Redew or this cap from Amazon that you just pop in the microwave first.
+If your hair is feeling weak or limp, consider adding a protein treatment like Briogeo’s Don’t Despair Repair Rice Water Protein + Moisture Strengthening Treatment (£38) or the Repair Solutions by ion Rapid Repair Kit Packette.

 Don’t fall for social media trends.
 It’s tempting to do anything to achieve hair growth, especially with all the pressures put on Black women.
 But at the end of the day, it’s just not worth the bald spots.